Ranapop/teaching-resources/CP/lab8/tutorials/car-shop.md

 }
 ```

-# Allocating and filling the arrays
+# Allocating, filling and freeing the arrays

 We keep the same data structures as until now:
 * an array of strings - brand names